 — Minimizing the environmental impact of future generations of wireless technology.

 After its launch in early 2021, the Green G Working Group issued its first white paper, Green G: The Path Toward Sustainable 6G, that examines the status of sustainability in ICT, identifies gaps, and proposes research initiatives.
-A second white paper is in progress to define KPIs for green networks.
-The expected deadline is Fall 2022.
-Please join us to contribute or stay tuned for updates!”
+A second white paper was released in March 2023, 6G Sustainability KPI Assessment Introduction and Gap Analysis, that provides an overview of available Key Performance Indicators (KPIs) for the ICT industry and their applicability to 6G ecosystem components.
+Following the release of the KPI white paper, the group will release 6G ecosystem component papers around Radio Access Network (RAN), Core Network (CN), cloud and edge data centers, end user communications devices, and supply chain and manufacturing.
+Please join us to contribute.
+Stay tuned for more updates.

 Events and Media Coverage

 If you are interested in having Green G speak at your event, get in touch here.

 Social, Economic and Environmental Sustainability in 6G

 Green G: The Path Towards Sustainable 6G